 - Begin by making the pie crust.
 In a large bowl, whisk together flour and salt.
 Toss cold cubes of shortening into the flour.
 Use a pastry cutter to incorporate the shortening into the flour, until the shortening is small lumps (like small pebbles).

 - Next, add the icy water.
-Add the water 1 tbsp at a time, until the dough comes together.
+Add the water 1 tablespoon at a time, until the dough comes together.
 The dough shouldn’t be sticky.
 Transfer the dough to a hard surface and shape into a large ball.
 Divide the dough in half and wrap the two halves in plastic wrap.
 Chill in the fridge for at least 20 minutes.

 - Remove one ball of chilled dough from the fridge.
-Roll the dough, on a lightly floured surface, to 1/8″ thickness.
+Roll the dough, on a lightly floured surface, to ⅛″ thickness.
 Use a large heart cookie cutter (mine is about 4″ long) to cut out the bottom hearts for the pop tarts.
 Once cut out, place hearts on a parchment paper lined baking sheet.

 - Roll out the second ball of dough and cut out an equal number of hearts.
 Let them sit while you fill the tarts.

 - Use a pastry brush (or your fingers) to apply the egg wash to the edges of the bottom heart.
-Add about a tsp of jam to the centre of the heart.
+Add about a teaspoon of jam to the centre of the heart.
 Spread it around, keeping it away from the edges of the tart.

 - Place another heart over top of the jam.
 Use your fingers to press the edges closed and secure the jam inside.
 Press the tines of a fork around the heart, further sealing the jam inside.
 Use the fork tines to poke a series of venting holes in the top of each tart.
 Use the pastry brush to lightly coat the tart.